Planning to Appoint or Re-Appoint

 Use language to show the complexity of the task, as well as the level of independence, supervision, direction & responsibility e.g.: assists, responsible for, supports, conducts, etc.

-ESA requires signed offers of employment before work can begin.
+A signed Offer of Employment must be recieved by RPI before work can begin.

-Terms and conditions of the appointment will be entered into an SFU-approved Offer of Employment by RPI. and include:
+These terms and conditions will be entered into an SFU-approved Offer of Employment by RPI; and include:

 - duties to be performed

 - number of weeks of vacation or % vacation pay